 Choosing Your Electives

 The Harvard Chan School offers a broad selection of courses.
 When choosing elective courses, students are encouraged to explore electives that provide both breadth and depth by strengthening their area(s) of interest.
-Students can review current course offerings in the Harvard Course Catalog.
+Students can review current course offerings in the Harvard Course Catalog, as well as utilize Harvard Syllabus Explorer to discover new courses by searching for keywords within syllabi.

-Harvard Chan students may petition, pending available space, to cross-register for elective courses.
+Harvard Chan students may petition, pending available space at the host school, to cross-register for elective courses.
 Students interested in cross-registering may wish to review a sampling of cross-registration elective courses that previous MPH students have taken.